littell/gramble-docs/tutorial/understanding-structure.md

 ## Understanding the structure of Gramble programs

-The syntax of Gramble isn't, ultimately, all that difficult, but it's very different from other languages, so it's important to understand the basics.
+The syntax of Gramble isn't all that difficult, but it's very different from other languages, so it's important to understand the basics.

 To start off, consider what the Gramble interpreter has to do with the programs in the previous chapter.
 It's got a big grid of cells with text in them.
 Some of those cells contain actual pieces of linguistic content like "penda" or "1".
 Others are names of fields like "text" or "person".
 Others are things like symbol names ("Verb:") and commands that do various things ("table:").